 Next, I used an xacto knife to trim the excess cake board away from the cake and then "glued" the cake to the final cake base with a smear of buttercream.

 Use whatever cake base you like.
-Our cake base is three cardboard sheet cake boards taped together and wrapped tightly with a red plastic tablecloth.
-(We stapled it beneath so that the tablecloth covering was secure and the staples did not come into contact with the cake.)
+Our cake base is three cardboard sheet cake boards taped together.
+I wrapped them tightly with a red plastic tablecloth.
+(We stapled it beneath to secure.)

 I continued to add color to the truck by tracing and filling in the yellow section with buttercream (tinted with Americolor Lemon Yellow).